viSoom/autosquare/README.md

 Hi my name is Eduardo Allegrini and I have developed this script to create something useful for every website.
 I want to thank you for trust me downloading this tool.

-If you like this script support me following in some network, thank you! http://eduardoallegrini.com (you can find an updated list of my networks here)
+If you like this script support me following in some network (like GitHub), thank you! http://eduardoallegrini.com (you can find an updated list of my networks here)

 # Content